Maikel Garcia Preview, Player Props: Royals vs. Pirates

 Maikel Garcia At The Plate

-- Garcia is hitting .279 with 17 doubles, two triples, four home runs and 27 walks.
+- Garcia has 17 doubles, two triples, four home runs and 27 walks while hitting .276.

-- In 37.5% of his games this season, Garcia has had at least one RBI.
-He's picked up more than one in 6.3% and driven in three or more of his team's runs in one contest.
+- Garcia has an RBI in 36 of 97 games this season, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.